glacials/twos.dev/src/cold/apple.md

 the other.

-I can see why Apple decided to contain the feature in an app you must launch with intention, but it's a wash for me -- I've had serendipitous encounters enabled by seeing a friend is close by in Google Maps accidentally.
+I can see why Apple decided to contain the feature in an app you must launch with intention, but it's a wash for me---I've had serendipitous encounters enabled by seeing a friend is close by in Google Maps accidentally.

 AirTags and device tracking are the big Apple killer feature here, which work